 This course introduces students to the basics of anthropology, its relevance to modern-day society, and its role within the humanities.
 It addresses the basic question of "why people do what they do" by situating human beings in their cultural and social contexts.
-The course focuses on the similarities and differences between human societies and cultures, in order to promote a fuller and deeper understanding of the nature and meaning of being human in today's world.
-In the Spring 2022 semester, ANTH 1020 will be organized around the theme "Modernity and Its Discontents."
+The course focuses on the similarities and differences between human societies and cultures, to promote a fuller and deeper understanding of what it means to be human in today's world.
+For the Spring 2023 semester, ANTH 1020 is organized around the theme "Modernity and Its Discontents."
 We will explore the diversity of culture by looking at the impact of modernity in different parts of the world.